-Meg’s performing career began in London over a decade ago with the role of Belle in a pantomime production of Beauty & The Beast (M&M Productions).
-Meg then returned to Melbourne to train at the National Theatre Drama School and went on to complete her Bachelor of Arts (Drama) at Monash University.
+Meg’s performing career began in the UK almost 20 years ago with the role of Belle in a touring pantomime production of Beauty & The Beast (M&M Productions).
+She then returned to Melbourne to train at the National Theatre Drama School (Music Theatre) and went on to complete her Bachelor of Arts (Drama) at Monash University.

-Recent theatre credits include Any Questions for Ben?
-(Working Dog Productions), Chitty Chitty Bang Bang (TML Enterprises), Motherhood The Musical (HIT Productions), Kismet (The Production Company), The Hatpin (Magnormos), It’s Only Life – featuring John Bucchino (DTM/Stella Entertainment), The Shakespeare Revue (Australian Shakespeare Festival), Sylvia Plath – The Girl Who Wanted To Be God (New Performance Company), Harp on the Willow (Malcolm Cooke/Ensemble Productions) in which she understudied Marina Prior and Lucy Maunder, as well as both the Australian and Asian tours of Eurobeat – Almost Eurovision (Glynn Nicholas Group).
-She also spent twelve months at Universal Studios in Japan and was Resident Vocalist on P&O’s Pacific Dawn.
-Meg has been a proud member of the MEAA since 2003.
+Other Theatre credits include Chitty Chitty Bang Bang (TML Enterprises), Motherhood The Musical (HIT Productions), Kismet (The Production Company), The Hatpin (Magnormos), It’s Only Life – featuring John Bucchino (DTM/Stella Entertainment), The Shakespeare Revue (Australian Shakespeare Festival), Sylvia Plath – The Girl Who Wanted To Be God (New Performance Company), Harp on the Willow (Malcolm Cooke/Ensemble Productions) in which she understudied Marina Prior and Lucy Maunder, and both the Australian and Asian tours of Eurobeat – Almost Eurovision (Glynn Nicholas Group).
+Meg has also spent twelve months working as a stunt woman in the Wild West venue at Universal Studios in Japan and was Resident Vocalist on P&O’s Pacific Dawn.
+She has been a proud member of the MEAA since 2003.